do-community/developer-glossary/content/terms/front-end.md

 title: "Front End"
 date: 2020-10-25
 part-of-speech: noun
-synonyms:
+synonyms: frontend, front-end
-abbreviation:
+abbreviation: FE
 ---

-For an application, the Front End is the part that is exposed to the user.
+A front end is the graphical user interface of a computer or software that makes it easier to use for end users.
+For example, Microsoft Windows 3.11 was a front end for the MS-DOS command line.

 ## Example

->A front end is the graphical user interface of a computer that makes it easier to use.
-For example, Microsoft Windows 3.11 was a front end for the MS-DOS command line.
+>For an application, the front end is the part that is exposed to the user.

 ## Further Reading